Simulation Control Bar

 The simulation clock indicates the amount of time that has elapsed during the simulation run so far.
 The simulation clock will start at 0 time units and will progress from there.

-If you click the drop-down arrow to the right of the simulation clock, the stop time options will appear.
-Using these options you can determine when the simulation should stop running:
+If you click the drop-down arrow to the right of the simulation clock, the run time options will appear:

-- Display Mode - Choose whether to display the time in seconds or according the date and time in the simulation.
+- Display Mode - Choose whether to display the time in model time units, date and time text, or both.

 Run Speed Tools